doov-org/doov/core/src/test/resources/io/doov/core/dsl/meta/ast/MarkdownAnyMatchTest.md

 * rule
    * when
       * match any
-         * always false A
+         * always false 'A'
-         * enumField match any  : VAL2, VAL3
+         * enumField match any ' : VAL2, VAL3'
    * validate
 * rule
    * when
-      * enumField match any  : VAL1, VAL2, VAL3
+      * enumField match any ' : VAL1, VAL2, VAL3'
    * validate
 * rule
    * when
-      * enumField match any  : VAL2, VAL3
+      * enumField match any ' : VAL2, VAL3'
    * validate
 * rule
    * when
-      * always true A and
+      * always true 'A' and
-      * enumField match any  : VAL1, VAL2, VAL3
+      * enumField match any ' : VAL1, VAL2, VAL3'
    * validate
 * rule
    * when
-      * always true A and
+      * always true 'A' and
-      * enumField match any  : VAL2, VAL3
+      * enumField match any ' : VAL2, VAL3'
    * validate
 * rule
    * when
       * match any
-         * always true A
+         * always true 'A'
-         * enumField match any  : VAL1, VAL2, VAL3
+         * enumField match any ' : VAL1, VAL2, VAL3'
    * validate